nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
+ScheDar shows an error message.

+      Use case resumes at step 1.

+**Use case: assign priority to a task**

+**MSS**

+1. User requests to assign priority a specific task in the list
+2. ScheDar gives priority to the task

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+ScheDar shows an error message.

+      Use case resumes at step 1.

+* 4a.
+The task already have a priority.

+    * 4a1.
+ScheDar shows a confirmation about overriding.

+         * 4a1a User confirms override

+         * ScheDar gives new priority to the task

+           Use case ends

+         * 4a1a User denies override

+           Use case resumes at step 1.

+**Use case: mark a task as done**

+**MSS**

+1. User requests to mark a specific task in the list as done
+2. ScheDar marks the task

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+ScheDar shows an error message.

+      Use case resumes at step 1.

+* 4a.
+The task is already done.

-AddressBook shows an error message.
+    * 3a1.
+ScheDar shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

+**Use case: retrieve last-deleted task**

+**MSS**

+1. User requests to retrieve a last-deleted task
+2. ScheDar retrieves the task

+    Use case ends.

+**Extensions**

+* 2a.
+The rubbish bin is empty.

+    * 3a1.
+ScheDar shows an error message.

+  Use case ends.

+**Use case: search for tasks by keyword**

+**MSS**

+1. User requests search with keyward
+2. ScheDar get matched tasks and list them

+    Use case ends.

+**Extensions**

+* 2a.
+The keyword is not found.

+   * 3a1.
+ScheDar shows an warning message.

+  Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*